JannikRosendahl/bachelor_thesis_models/doc/experiment_002.md

 Using a stratified split for the data should improve the results, especially for classes with low support (macro avg should increase).

 ## description
 RNN with stratified split.
 Requires oversampling of the minority classes.
+Oversampling was done for classes with less than 50 samples, oversampled in all splits.

 ## architecture
 ```